-2.14 Admission authorities must take all reasonable steps to ensure the venue is appropriate, accessible to appellants, and has a suitable area for appellants and presenting officers to wait separately from the panel before and between appeals.

-2.15 Admission authorities must ensure that appeal hearings are held in private, and are conducted in the presence of all panel members and parties.
-One party must not be left alone with the panel in the absence of the other.
-Where one party is unable to or has failed to attend the clerk must remain with the panel and remaining party at all times.
+- 2.15 Where appeal hearings are held in person, admission authorities must take all reasonable steps to ensure the venue is appropriate, accessible to appellants, and has a suitable area for appellants and presenting officers to wait separately from the panel before and between appeals. - 2.16 Where appeal hearings are held remotely, admission authorities must be satisfied that the appeal is capable of being heard fairly and transparently.
+In doing so they must be satisfied that the parties will be able to present their cases fully and that each participant has access to video or telephone facilities allowing them to engage in the hearing at all times. - 2.17 Where hybrid appeal hearings are held, admission authorities must comply with both paragraph 2.15 and 2.16, as appropriate. - 2.18 Admission authorities must ensure that appeal hearings are held in private12, and are conducted in the presence of all panel members and parties, whether in-person or through remote connection.
+One party must not be left alone, whether in-person or through remote connection, with the panel in the absence of the other.
+Where one party is unable to or has failed to attend the clerk must remain, either in-person or through a remote connection, with the panel and remaining party at all times.